Search overlay panel for performing site-wide searches

 We are happy to announce two major improvements to our SSO experience for Heroku Enterprise customers: easier SSO login for users via the Heroku CLI, and the ability for admins to add more than one certificate at the Enterprise Team level.

 Logging into all your different cloud applications can be a pain.
-We know that many of you like to use Heroku via the command line interface and in your web browser side-by-side, and until now that has meant logging in via SSO separately to each interface.
-You'll now be redirected from the CLI to the Dashboard to complete your …
+We know that many of you like to use Heroku via the command line interface and in your web browser side-by-side, and until …

 Today we're excited to announce Site-to-Site Virtual Private Network (VPN) support for Heroku Private Spaces.
 Heroku customers can now establish secure, site-to-site IPsec connections between Private Spaces on Heroku and their offices, datacenters and deployments on non-AWS clouds.